1. Focus on your strengths and abilities.

 6. What is a reasonable accommodation?

 An accommodation is any change in the work environment or in how things are usually done that enables a worker with a disability to work and do the essential functions of a job.
 Examples of accommodations include changing a work space so that it is wheelchair accessible, changing the work schedule, or allowing an employee to work from home for part of the time.
-For more information, call the ADA National Network at 900-949-4232 or visit www.adata.org.
+For more information or to ask a question call the ADA National Network at 900- 949-4232 or visit adata.org. www.dol.gov/compliance/laws/comp-userra.htm

 7. Asking for a reasonable accommodation.

 Any worker with a disability has the right to a reasonable accommodation when applying for a job and when working.
 Let the hiring manager or employer know that you need an adjustment or change because of a disability.
 An employer might decide to get more medical information about your condition in order to understand your accommodation need.
 All of this information must be kept confidential and separate from your normal employment records.
-For more information, go to the Job Accommodation Network’s “Employees' Practical Guide to Negotiating and Requesting Reasonable Accommodations Under the Americans with Disabilities Act (ADA)."
+For more information, go to the Job Accommodation Network’s “Employees' Practical Guide to Negotiating and Requesting Reasonable Accommodations under the Americans with Disabilities Act (ADA)” at www.askjan.org/Eeguide/index.htm

 8. Types of accommodations you might need.

 When it comes to accommodations, no one size fits all.
 Even veterans with the same condition might need different types of accommodations depending on their job, their situation and the duration of their disability.
-Think about how your condition could impact job tasks.
+Think about how your condition could affect job tasks.
 The employer must pay for the accommodation, but most accommodations cost far less than what employers believe.
-Find out about different accommodations at the Job Accommodation Network’s “Accommodation Information by Disability: A to Z.”
+Find out about different accommodations at the Job Accommodation Network’s “Accommodation Information by Disability: A to Z” at www.askjan.org/media/atoz.htm.

 9. Getting an accommodation is not a “special favor” or a weakness.

 Needing an accommodation does not mean you are weak or not qualified for the job.
-The ADA prohibits an employer from punishing or firing you because you’ve asked for an accommodation.
-If you are struggling with a specific job task due to your disability, consider asking for an accommodation before it impacts job performance.
-For more information, call the ADA National Network at 800-949-4232 or visit www.adata.org.
+An employer cannot punish or fire you because you ask for an accommodation.
+If you are struggling with a specific job task due to your disability, consider asking for an accommodation before it affects job performance.
+An accommodation is not a special favor or a sign of weakness; it is a legally protected right.
+For more information or to ask a question call the ADA National Network at 900-949-4232 or visit www.adata.org.

 10. Myths about workers with disabilities—don’t buy into them!

 Studies show that employees with disabilities perform as well on the job as any other employee.
 They may just do things a little differently.
-For more information, see the U.S. Department of Labor’s “Myths and Facts about Workers with Disabilities.”
+For more information, see the U.S. Department of Labor’s “Myths and Facts about Workers with Disabilities” at www.doleta.gov/disability/htmldocs/myths.cfm